TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Introduction/Index.rst

 This manual should give you an introduction on how to install or upgrade your TYPO3 installation.
-It is meant for beginners with TYPO3 who will work as administrators for their projects.
+It is meant for beginners with TYPO3 who will work as TYPO3 administrators for their projects.

+You *must* go through the steps in the section "Quick Installation" in order to get your TYPO3 installation up and running.
+During or after that you *can* go through the section "In-Depth Installation" to configure TYPO3 in more detail.

 Hopefully this manual will help you.
 If you find errors, typos or just think there are things missing, please file a bug report at